robocorp/working-with-java/README.md

 Java applications.
 Especially concentrating on Java application element structure and building locators that work.

 Recent ``rpaframework`` have included improvements on how to interact with Java application information.
 It is now possible for example to iterate through Java structures although improvements on the library part are still going to be improved in the future releases.

+The locator for each element of the application can be using `View locator Tree` button.

-It is also possible to test locators against output from keyword ``Print Element Tree`` even when target Java application is not running.
+It is also possible to test locators against output from keyword ``Print Element Tree`` even when target Java application is not running, [read more](#using-command-line-tool-java_tree_reader).

 Repository consists:

 - example Java application `BasicSwing.jar` which is used in ``rpaframework`` testing
+- a customized [RPA.Assistant](https://robocorp.com/docs/libraries/rpa-framework/rpa-assistant) `CustomAssistant.py`
-- [RPA.Assistant](https://robocorp.com/docs/libraries/rpa-framework/rpa-assistant) based implementation of developer "Java inspector tool" in `assistant.robot` file
+- the Assistant implementation in `assistant.robot` file

 ### Configurations